sijiechan-dayone/nextjs-dashboard/README.md

-## Next.js App Router Course - Starter
+## Next.js 2FA App - Prototype

-This is the starter template for the Next.js App Router Course.
-It contains the starting code for the dashboard application.
+This is a prototype demonstrating 2FA Authentication with Next.js.
+It contains the code for the dashboard application.

-For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.
+For more information, see [2FA](https://en.wikipedia.org/wiki/Multi-factor_authentication).